statsconchris/math.roulette/README.md

 3. rouletteMartingaleUS.m : The bet considers the Martingale strategy.

 All files require an input value.
 Details are self-explained in the code.
-For the parameters given (laps = 1000000), each file takes to compute less than 1 minute in Matlab and more than 5 minutes in Octave.
+For the parameters given (laps = 1000000), each file takes to compute less than 5 minutes in Matlab and 15 to 60 minutes in Octave.
+To reduce the computation time, consider a smaller number for "laps."